MohamedAli09/Task-Tracker/README.md

 2. Ensure you have Node.js installed.
 If not, download and install it from the [official website](https://nodejs.org/).

-3. (Optional) Install dependencies if you have any (though in this simple example, there are none).

 ## Usage

 ### Add a Task